abiiranathan/golang-type-state-pattern/README.md

-This is an excellent and comprehensive explanation of the type-state pattern implementation.
-You've clearly articulated the philosophy, design choices, and technical details.
-The emphasis on **compile-time guarantees through unexported methods and anchored interfaces** is precisely correct for achieving robust capability-based security in Go.

-Let's distill this into a more concise, actionable README suitable for the repository, keeping all the critical insights.

----

 # `bank` Package: Type-State Pattern with Compile-Time Guarantees

 This package implements a bank account using the **type-state pattern** (also known as the behavior pattern).
 Account state (`active`, `pending`, `closed`) is encoded as a compile-time type parameter on the `Account` struct.
 The public API consists of top-level functions (e.g., `Deposit`, `Withdraw`) that are only available for accounts in the correct state, enforced by the Go compiler.